How to participate

 Bike decorating on Friday afternoon

-Children and families are encouraged to decorate their bikes on Fiesta Friday afternoon between 4-6:30 pm at the Jericho Hill Centre.
+Children and families are invited to decorate their bikes on Fiesta Friday afternoon between 4-6 pm at at the Bank of Montreal, 10th and Sasamat.
 Free materials are supplied.
 More about decorated bikes

 Saturday stage events